 This teacher pushed two mis-matched filing cabinets back to back and created a cute magnet board for her class.
 Look around at the furniture available to you in your classroom, and think about what could serve dual purposes, or even be used in a different way.
 You can add learning spaces to your room without increasing your furniture count.

 If you have a closet in your classroom, take advantage of the door for extra storage using something like this shoe holder.
-(Also a wonderful way to keep markers sorted since the boxes always end up with the wrong colours anyway!)
+(Also a wonderful way to keep markers sorted since the boxes always end up with the wrong colors anyway!)

 02. Engaging Classroom Design